 Their work has been released on four major label albums, including the multi-platinum soundtrack for "Ghostbusters" which earned a Grammy nomination.
 The group toured extensively, either headlining or co-headlining with many top acts, including Linda Ronstadt, Brian Setzer and The Stray Cats, ZZ Top and Eddie Murphy.
 During their many television appearances, they rocked "American Bandstand," "Soul Train,"

 "Rock Concert" and "Saturday Night Live."

 But they are no doubt best known for their internationally acclaimed on-screen performance in the Eddie Murphy/Nick Nolte Paramount Pictures blockbuster, "48 HRS."
-The performance of several original songs lit up the film, most notably the song destined to become a classic: "The Boys Are Back In Town."
+Their performance of several original songs lit up the film, most notably the song destined to become a classic: "The Boys Are Back In Town."

 In the mid-90s, the band reduced their performing schedule, but continued to place songs on soundtrack albums for major Hollywood studios including Paramount, Tri-Star, Disney, and Columbia Pictures.
 They also contributed their musical talent to a series of national television commercials for Anheuser Busch, Electronic Arts, and the NBA.

 The Boys also collaborated with singer/songwriter Brian O'Neal for an on-screen performance in the critically acclaimed Denzel Washington/Jennifer Beales Tri-Star film, "Devil In A Blue Dress."

 In the mid 2000’s The BusBoys continued to tour and record new singles including the upbeat fun “It Must Be Saturday Night.”